dcmorales/digital-keyboard-tunes/README.md

    ```
 7. **Submit a Pull Request**: Create a PR against the original project repository.
 Clearly describe the changes and their motivations using the PR template provided.
 By Default, merges into `main` are restricted, but you can request to merge into `develop`.
 8. **Ensure all tests pass**: Linting and testing will be triggered after a pull request made into `develop`.
 If there are any failures in these workflows, the branch will not be allowed to merge.
-9. **Review**: Once your PR is reviewed and approved, it will be merged into the main branch.
+9. **Review**: Once your PR is reviewed and approved, it will be merged into the `develop` branch.
 Thank you for your contribution!
 </details>

 <details closed>